Add end screens to videos

-- YouTube template: You can choose from predefined formats that show combinations of elements.
-You'll need to define the content for the elements in the end screen, such as add the channel to be featured.
+- YouTube template: You can choose from pre-defined formats that show combinations of elements.
+You'll need to define the content for the elements in the end screen, for example by adding the channel to be featured.

 - Adjust the placement and size of each element on the grid.
-Adjust the time for the element to show in the timeline below.
+Adjust the time for the element to be shown in the timeline below.

 - Click Save.

-You can preview the element at any time by selecting Preview on the top left of the player.
+You can preview the element at any time by selecting Preview in the top left-hand corner of the player.
 You can always go back and edit the end screen and its elements.